 In 1929 he started a department for design of lighting products (LIBU – Lichtadviesbureau (Dutch for light consultancy).
 Louis Kalff was responsible for the lighting sections of the World Exhibitions in Barcelona, Antwerp and Paris.

 As a freelancer, he also designed posters and advertising for the Holland America Line, Calvé, Zeebad Scheveningen, Holland Radio and others.
 Louis Kalff also designed book covers.

 After World War II Kalff kept himself active in industrial design for Philips.
 After his retirement in 1960, Louis Kalff stayed with Philips as a consultant and architect.
 In 1961 he was given the direction and execution of the Evoluon building in Eindhoven.
 It was the last work of the light architect who almost worked for forty years at the Philips group.

 Belgian advertisement from the sixties, price 795 BEF, +- 20 Euro/dollar.

-Trailer of the film Avant l’Hiver (2013) with the Philips Decora desk lamp, and some others including the famous table lamp designed by Wilhelm Wagenfeld in 1924.
+Trailer of the film Avant l’Hiver (2013) with the Philips Decora desk lamp.
+Several other lamps appear in the movie.
+Among others the famous table lamp designed by Wilhelm Wagenfeld in 1924.

 Many thanks to Ger for the beautiful pictures and enthusiasm.